A blog from the Community IT drop-in

 … becoming an active contributor, rather than a passive consumer of the Internet

-The 50+ IT drop-in is for anyone who needs a bit of help with their digital gadgets — and for anyone who just likes to talk about it, or volunteer their own experience — and for anyone who would prefer the Internet to go away (it won’t, but we can help you manage the difficulty) — and especially for anyone who would like to explore the idea of becomng an active contributor rather than a passive consumer of the Internet.
-What we do is free, and it helps to be age 50 years or better.
+The IT drop-in is for anyone who needs a bit of help with their digital gadgets — and for anyone who just likes to talk about it, or volunteer their own experience — and for anyone who would prefer the Internet to go away (it won’t, but we can help you manage the difficulty) — and especially for anyone who would like to explore the idea of becomng an active contributor rather than a passive consumer of the Internet.
+Everything we do is free.